You Need to Learn How to Buy Real Estate in IRAs

 Here are 4 great benefits of incorporating real estate into your retirement account

 - It is a tangible asset and it’s attractive for many people as it allows you to put your money into something with which you’re already familiar.

 - Investing in real estate is also a great way to diversify your Investment portfolio.

-- You can receive passive income with great rates of return, share in the profits of the property, AND have your investment secured by the real estate, all without having to deal with the day to day management of the property!
+- You can receive passive income with great rates of return, share in the profits of the property, AND have your returns based on the performance of the underlying piece of rea, all without having to deal with the day to day management of the property!

 - An additional benefit for private lenders who wish to invest in real estate with their retirement plans is that with a self-directed account you can have check book control over the account.
 This allows you, the IRA owner, to write checks without having to consult the custodian for every transaction.
 This is advantageous if you ever wish to invest in a property on short notice.

 When an investment is made on behalf of the retirement account, the acquisition is made without triggering a taxable event.

 So, for those of you who never knew you could use your IRA or 401(k) to invest in real estate, well this is a great day for you!!